pat-f/AlphaModder/README.md

 * Automatically finds your game installation folder.
 * Adjust the game's resolution.
 * Hurry cost calculator that tells you how many energy credits to pay to complete production next turn.
-*
+* Save and load presets.

 // todo add links
 Please review the Issues and Milestones to see what features are planned for future versions.
+Issuses that are assigned are being worked on.

 ## Download and run the application:
 // todo add links